Daisy Conroy, Chairman, Bassett House School

 Louise Dyson, Trustee Prospect House School

-Louise is the mother of four children, three currently at Prospect House and one at senior school.
-Her first child started at Prospect House in 2007, and her youngest is due to leave in 2021.
+Louise is the mother of four children, two currently at Prospect House School and two, alumni, at senior school.
+Her first child started at PHS in 2007, and her youngest is due to leave in 2021.

-Louise worked in the ‘City’ for 10 years before having children, and training as a Homestart charity volunteer.
-Louise has worked for Homestart for four years in the local area.
-She lives in Putney with her husband, and enjoys walking, cooking, playing tennis and reading.
+Louise worked in the City for 10 years before having children and training as a Homestart charity volunteer.
+Louise has worked for Homestart for [seven] years in the local area.
+She lives in Putney with her husband and enjoys walking, cooking, playing tennis and reading.

 Tamara Davis, Trustee Prospect House School

 Tamara, mother of four, began her House Schools relationship at Bassett House School.
-On moving to Putney the Davises chose Prospect House for their children.
-Her youngest boys still attends this school.
+On moving to Putney the Davises chose Prospect House School for their children.
+Her youngest boy still attends PHS.

 Tamara is Canadian.
-She was persuaded from her previous life in TV production by her now husband.
+She was persuaded from her previous life in TV production by the man now her husband.
 She moved to the UK in 1999 and took up children’s book editing.

 The Davises are an indoorsy lot and own many musical instruments, some of which they play.